Breaking A Lease To Buy A House: Can (And Should) You Do It?

 If you’re stuck in this predicament, read on for our guide to your options when breaking a lease to buy a house.

-Can You Break A Lease If You Buy A House?
+Can You Break A Lease To Buy A House?

 Lease breaking laws differ by state, so your options (and consequences) may look different depending on where you live.
 Even if you don’t have a good reason to legally end a lease, though, you’re usually not trapped in it.
 There are a few methods you might be able to use to get out of a lease, which we’ll go over next.